Trump's Syria threat dismissed on streets of Damascus

 After a two-month government assault earlier this year left more than 1,000 people dead in Eastern Ghouta, most of the suburb's rebels were expelled, thousands of civilians fled and the area was left in tatters.

-Videos circulating on social media showed dead children, pale and frothing at the mouth, sending shockwaves around the world, and leading the UN Security Council to conduct a tense meeting over the attacks.
+Videos circulating on social media showed dead children, pale and frothing at the mouth, sending shock waves around the world, and leading the UN Security Council to conduct a tense meeting over the attacks.

 Syrian state TV dismissed the reports as "theater," and Damascus locals that spoke to CNN said the reports "made no sense."

-"There definitely wasn't a chemical attack in Ghouta, for the simple reason that the regime doesn't need to chemically attack Ghouta in order to recapture it," said one man in his mid-twenties who didn't give his name for security reasons.
+"There definitely wasn't a chemical attack in Ghouta, for the simple reason that the regime doesn't need to chemically attack Ghouta in order to recapture it," said one man in his mid-20s who didn't give his name for security reasons.

-The alleged attack took place just hours before a deal ending the stand-off in Douma was set to take effect -- the remaining rebel group, Jaish al-Islam, began evacuations to opposition-held Jarablus in Syria's north.
+The alleged attack took place just hours before a deal ending the standoff in Douma was set to take effect -- the remaining rebel group, Jaish al-Islam, began evacuations to opposition-held Jarablus in Syria's north.
 The rebels' pro-government captives, many women and children held in Douma for as long as three years, were also released as part of the deal.

 Some locals say the timing was suspect.
 Government forces, they say, were on the brink of victory against the rebels and a chemical attack would not have helped them achieve their aims.